julianweninger/vertex-model/doc/models/NotchDelta.rst

 This leads to the following set of rules

 #. atoh1 increases with exponential random distribution ($\lambda$)
 #.
-HCs suppress atoh1 accumulation in neighbouring cells
+HCs suppress atoh1 in neighbouring cells
 #.
 Progenitors differentiate to SCs at constant rate
 #.
 Progenitors differentiate to HCs if atoh1 accumulated to threshold value
 #.
-On regular lattice only: if HC-HC contacts, T1 transitions possible
+Tag hair cells that have at least one hair cell neighbor.
+#. if HC-HC contact tagged, T1 transitions possible, i.e. swap state with one random non HC neighbor

 Implementation Details